Ry3nG/Hybrid-Sort-based-on-Insertion-Sort-and-Merge-Sort/README.md

-# Project 1 : Integration of Mergesort & Insertion Sort
+# Hybrid Sort : Integration of Mergesort & Insertion Sort
+> this is a example-class project for NTU SC2001
 In Mergesort, when the sizes of subarrays are small, the overhead of many recursive calls makes the algorithm inefficient.
 Therefore, in real use, we often combine Mergesort with Insertion Sort to come up with a hybrid sorting algorithm for better